kognise/frozone/README.md

 #### Styled-jsx

 We bundle Zeit's amazing library [styled-jsx](https://github.com/zeit/styled-jsx) to provide support for scoped CSS.
-You may have noticed this in action in the default `index` page.
+You may have noticed this in action in the default `index` page:

 ```jsx
 export default () => (